aci-ref/facilitation_best_practices/activities/04-aci_plan.md

 projects every week and perhaps review with the researcher once a month.
  However, this all depends on the workloads of both your team and the researcher, and the amount of progress that has been made.
-At the very least, sending periodic updates to communicates that work is on-going never hurts.
+At the very least, sending periodic updates to communicate that work is on-going never hurts.

 A good time to follow up on completed ACI plans is around eight weeks